The One Concept Approach

 Brand design shouldn't start with logo designs.
 It should start with the research and strategy to create the right logo.
 And it shouldn't end with a logo either.
 My brand identities include a primary logo with multiple variations, color palette, custom patterns, secondary elements, social media assets, typographic recommendations, and even a few pieces of collateral.

-Where presenting multiple concepts let me dip my toe into each direction, the one concept approach allows me to dive in much deeper and present a more immersive brand experience.
+Where presenting multiple concepts let me dip my toe into each direction, the one concept approach to brand identity design allows me to dive in much deeper and present a more immersive brand experience.
 As I've found out over the years, it's all about the context and my clients can only get so much from a black and white logo floating on a page.

 Why It Works